slinkle/Divided-Openloris/README.md

 # Divided-Openloris
-The code for deviding openloris to environmental changes and perspective changes.
+The code of proposed TiltR2D2 feature matching method and the code for deviding openloris to environmental changes and perspective changes.